IdelIshbaev/WebApp/README.md

 ### Take data from db and print in website
 1. You need to install [Docker](https://www.docker.com/)
 2. Clone this project on your computer
-3. With terminal go to directory web_app_swp
+3. With terminal go to directory WebApp
 4. In terminal run
 ```
 docker-compose up